SeizeCyber/Ivanti-Secure-Connect-Logs-Parser/README.md

 ## Overview

-The Ivanti Secure Connect Logs Parser is a PowerShell script designed to parse Ivanti Secure Connect runtime logs (in vc0 format) and convert them into a readable CSV format.
+The Ivanti Secure Connect Logs Parser is a PowerShell script designed to parse Ivanti Secure Connect runtime logs (in vc0 format).
+It converts various strings to ease the analysis efforts and converts them into a readable CSV format.
+For example, the original ".vc0" logs hold the epoch timestamp inside a UID string like "uid__1705385729_3766_1505" and a message like "AUT24326" that needs to be converted.
 This tool provides a user-friendly interface, allowing users to select the type of vc0 log (Admin, Events, or Access) for parsing.
 It then prompts the user to choose a log file for processing.

 ## Features

 - **Log Type Selection Menu**: Users can choose the type of vc0 log they want to parse: Admin, Events, or Access logs.

-- **Epoch Timestamp Conversion**: The script identifies epoch timestamps in the log files and converts them into human-readable dates for better understanding.
+- **Epoch Timestamp Conversion**: The script identifies epoch timestamps in the vc0 log files and converts them into human-readable dates for better understanding.

 - **Message Code Descriptions**: Message codes in the logs are replaced with their corresponding descriptions, making it easier to interpret the log entries.